Sean Hurson

 Sean Hurson is a Gaelic football referee.
-He is a member of the Galbally Parses club in County Tyrone.
+He is a member of the Galbally Pearses club in County Tyrone.
 He was appointed to referee the 2022 All-Ireland Senior Football Championship Final, becoming the first Tyrone man to do so since Paddy Devlin oversaw the 1974 final.

+Hurson was later appointed to referee the 2024 All-Ireland Senior Football Championship final.